telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/keyboard-support-and-shortcuts.md

 ---
-title: Keyboard Support and Shortcuts
+title: Keyboard Shortcuts
 page_title: Keyboard Support and Shortcuts
-description: Keyboard Support and Shortcuts
+description: "Learn more about the Keyboard Support in the Telerik Standalone Report Designer and what Shortcuts may facilitate report edition."
 slug: telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/keyboard-support-and-shortcuts
 tags: keyboard,support,and,shortcuts
 published: True